prospectsource/prospectsource.github.io/README.md

 II.
 To edit through text-wrangler
   1. command space to pull up iterm
+  2. drag page into iterm and backspace to the github repo, then "function arrow" to get to the front of the command and type "cd" at the front of it.
   2. type in “http-server”

 Helpful commands for terminal: